zingolabs/zcrpctypegen/README.md

 # zcashrpc

-This cargo workspace provides a few libraries useful for implementing `zcashd` RPC client as well as some utility binaries.
+This cargo workspace provides a few libraries useful for implementing `zcashd` RPC client using the `tokio` async I/O framework.
+It also includes some utility binaries.

 ## License